 Setting the Foundation for Abilene, TX, Law Firm Website Design

-Law Firm Website Strategy Should Match the Firm
+Website Strategy Should Fit the Practice

-Build the Strategy Around the Right Cases and Clients
+Start With the Right Cases and Clients

-Practice-Area Sitemap & Architecture
+Sitemap & Architecture

 Pages that explain the people behind the firm

-Contact and intake paths
+Next-step and intake structure

 Law firm website sitemap and architecture planning